-The airline said the move was in response to customers' questions about the outbreak of COVID-19, or coronavirus, “and the possibility of further government travel restrictions.”
+The airline said the move was in response to customers' questions about the outbreak of COVID-19, or coronavirus, and to add flexibility.

 Atlanta-based Delta said the waiver allows travelers to make a change to their itinerary without paying a change fee.